Tools & Equipment for Making DIY Skincare Products at Home

 Containers

-Once you have finished making your skincare products, you will want to put them into tubes, lotion pumps or jars.
-Only use containers that have been designed for cosmetic use as some of the plastics offered can react with the ingredients and preservatives.
+Once you have finished making your skincare products, you will want to put them into tubes, lotion pumps, or jars.
+Use only containers specifically designed for cosmetics, as some plastics can react with the ingredients and preservatives.

 After you have filled your containers with your fabulous products, it is important to clean them up properly.
 Make sure to wash all your equipment thoroughly with warm soapy water and dry them completely before storing them away.